 The world is literally changed by algorithms right now.
 We’re at the very beginning of this trend, and, to be honest, most of these algorithms are “good” (it’s a dangerous word in this context, but I can’t find another).
 It’s “good” in the sense that creates a bit more healthy awareness (Covid-19), a bit more distancing from authoritarian states (Trump) and a bit more care for the environment (climate change).
 All these are fear inducing algorithms, by the way, in the sense that the reality behind those events is less scary than it looks like.

 But, ultimately, there is no “good” or “bad” in an algorithm.
 It’s just the outcome, always the same, always as it was scripted.
 As the world will become more and more entrenched in these patterns, the speed and power at which an algorithm could swing us in any direction will become bigger and bigger.
-Even more, we would be even “forced” to believe that the presented reality is “right”.
-Simply because any other option will barely make it to our focus, filtered by the algorithms.
+Even more, we would be subtly forced to believe that the presented reality is the “right” one.
+Simply because any other option will barely make it to our focus, filtered out by the algorithms.